Mpinan/Hoover/README.md

 # Hoover

 # Implementation & Sales Engineer

-Technical Exercise
-You will write a program that navigates an imaginary robotic hoover (much like a Roomba) through an equally imaginary room based on:
+Program that navigates an imaginary robotic hoover (much like a Roomba) through an equally imaginary room based on:
 - Room dimensions as X and Y coordinates, identifying the top right corner of the room rectangle.
 This room is divided up in a grid based on these dimensions; a